Code-Institute-Submissions/WebSlinger88-Florescence-Flowers/README.md

 * Displays one single product.
 Image, Name, Price, Description, Rating - all found here.

-* Admin users are able to `Update` and `Remove` product from this page.
+* Admin users can `Update` and `Remove` product from this page.

-* Users are able to adjust the quantity of flower bouquets they wish to add to their basket using a simple quantity form.
+* Users can adjust the quantity of flower bouquets they wish to add to their basket using a simple quantity form.

 * Users can `Add to Basket`, `Go Back`, or go to `Basket` by clicking on the available buttons.